 - 787-8s flying internationally and to Alaska

-- Main Cabin Extra – These seats in the economy cabin are the same as the others but these seats but have extra legroom and include beer, wine and spirits.
+- Main Cabin Extra – These seats in the economy cabin are the same as the others but have extra legroom and include beer, wine and spirits.

 - Basic Economy – Low frills ticket with no extras and lacking things you used to get for free, like a seat assignment.

 - United Polaris – In December 2016, United Polaris business class service replaced United BusinessFirst and United Global First service.
-The United Polaris seat is now flying on many aircraft but it will take several years to add it to the existing fleet.
-So while all flights are branded Polaris, they might not feature the new seats but you’ll still get the other aspects of the United Polaris including enhanced dining on any United long-haul international flight.
+The United Polaris seat is now flying on many aircraft but some upgrades were put on hold due to the coronavirus.
+So while all flights are branded Polaris, they might not feature the new seats.
+However, you’ll still get the other aspects of the United Polaris, including enhanced dining on any United long-haul international flight.

 - United Business – Available on United flights between the US and Latin America or the Caribbean.
 Very similar to domestic First.

-- Premium Transcontinental Service – Available on flights between Newark and LAX and SFO as well as Boston to SFO.
+- Premium Transcontinental Service – Available on flights between New York (EWR and JFK) and LAX and SFO.

 - Economy – Regular seat on the plane including seat selection and carry on bag

-- Delta One – The premium offering from Delta (some aircraft have suites with full height doors) available on long haul international flights and the following domestic flights;
+- Delta One – The premium offering from Delta (some aircraft have suites with full height doors) available on long haul international flights and select domestic flights;

 - Delta Premium Select – A separate premium cabin available on select international routes, offering better seats with additional recline and plated meals

-- First Class – Delta’s premium domestic product, offering wider seats, better seatback entertainment and additional legroom.
+- First Class – Delta’s premium domestic product, offering wider seats, power outlets, better seatback entertainment and additional legroom.

 - Delta Comfort+ – Available on domestic and international flights, these seats have increased legroom and dedicated overhead bin space.